Early Years Inclusion Officers

 The EYIO is able to offer advice and support around early help and identification.
-Early identification and appropriate intervention could significantly help reduce the need for statutory or specialist services and interventions at a later stage.
+Early identification and appropriate intervention can make a significant difference to future outcomes for children and could help reduce the need for statutory or specialist services and interventions at a later stage.
 Listening to families and young children is central to the role.
-EYIOs promote interagency working and engage with other professionals to ensure the best outcomes for children.
+EYIOs promote inter-agency working and engage with other professionals to ensure the best outcomes for children.

 Some examples of EYIO support;

 - Contributing to up-skilling and empowering the early year's workforce so that early years practitioners are able to meet the statutory requirements of the EYFS and the SEN Code of Practice (2014).

 - Support early year's settings to ensure that all children have access to a broad and balanced EYFS curriculum and encourage practitioners to use a range of early intervention tools such as the Pre-school Communication Tracker and the Graduated Response to Special Educational Needs Support (GRSS)

 - Advocating timely interventions such as implementing BLAST or use of SPARKEY within the setting